amos-flyinn/amos-tub-ws18-proj1/README.md

 ---

 ## Prerequisites

-The minimum API level is API 21 (Android 5 Lollipop) for the client device and API 28 (Android 9 Pie) on the server side.
+* API level: at least 21 (Android 5 Lollipop) for the client, at least 26 (Android 8 Oreo) for the server
-FlyInn requires the following setting to be enabled on both the client and the server side:
+* Google Play Services: version 7.8.0 or higher
-* ADB over Network
+* Enabled settings: ADB over Network, USB debugging (both for client and server)
-* USB debugging
+* Permissions: access location

 ---